phalcon-orphanage/docs/en/reference/models.rst

     }

-The above example showed us how to implement model "Robots".There isnât much to this file â but note that the class Robots inherits from Phalcon_Model_Base -.
+The above example showed us how to implement model "Robots".There isn't much to this file - but note that the class Robots inherits from Phalcon_Model_Base -.
 Phalcon_Model supplies a great deal of functionality to your models for free, including basic database CRUD (Create, Read, Update, Destroy) operations, data validation, as well as sophisticated search support and the ability to relate multiple models to one another.

 By default model "Robots" will refer to table "robots".
-If you want to manually specify another namefor the mapping table, you can use the setSource method:
+If you want to manually specify another name for the mapping table, you can use the setSource method:

 .. code-block:: php